rapid7/insightconnect-workflows/workflows/Lookup_InsightVM_Host_Info_From_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **edit the Settings step to specify the Microsoft Teams team name and channel name to suit your Teams environment!** Edit the input with the preset text of `Your Team` and `Your Channel` in each Teams step in the workflow.
+Once the workflow has been imported, **edit the Settings step to specify the Microsoft Teams team name and channel name to suit your Teams environment!** Edit the input with the preset text of `change_me` in each Teams step in the workflow.

 After configuring the Settings step with your Microsoft Teams details, activate the workflow in order to trigger it.